jaysylvester/citizen/README.md

       }
     }

-#### HTTPS
+#### Config settings

+Here's a complete rundown of citizen's settings and what they do.

-When starting an HTTPS server, in addition to the `hostname` and `port` options, citizen takes the same options as [Node's https.createServer()](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener) (which takes the same options as [tls.createServer()](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener)).
+When starting a server, in addition to citizen's `http` and `https` config options, you can provide the same options as Node's [http.createServer()](https://nodejs.org/api/http.html#httpcreateserveroptions-requestlistener) and [https.createServer()](https://nodejs.org/api/https.html#httpscreateserveroptions-requestlistener).

 The only difference is how you pass key files.
 As you can see in the examples above, you pass citizen the file paths for your key files. citizen reads the files for you.

-#### Config settings

-Here's a complete rundown of citizen's settings and what they do:

 <table>
   <caption>citizen config options</caption>